-It seemed like a fun challenge to bake a rich currant bread.
-With lots of currants, raisins and... cranberries.
+It seemed like a fun challenge to bake rich currant bread.
+With lots of currants, raisins, and... cranberries.

 The recipe paid off!
 The slightly sour taste of cranberries delicious stuck against the sweet raisins.
 Coen had many slices of this bread with a delicious layer of butter.
 He accepted the bread as a great choice, my connoisseur.